Allegheny Trail: Section One

-The first section of the Alleghany Trail begins at the northern terminus of the Allegheny Trail, which is a signed trailhead near Bruceton Mills at the Mason–Dixon line, which here represents the boundary between West Virginia and Pennsylvania.
+The first section of the Allegheny Trail begins at the northern terminus of the Allegheny Trail, which is a signed trailhead near Bruceton Mills at the Mason–Dixon line, which here represents the boundary between West Virginia and Pennsylvania.
 Originally routed for 89.0 miles from the Mason-Dixon line to the stables parking lot in Blackwater Falls State Park, the section now runs approximately due south for 95.1 miles and ends at the stables parking lot in Blackwater Falls State Park.
 This section had to be rerouted around the Army National Guard firing range at Camp Dawson.

 Section Two

 Section two of the trail begins at the terminus of section one in the stables parking lot in Blackwater Falls State Park and runs approximately southwest for 91.8 miles to the parking lot for the Cass Scenic Railroad.
 The original route in the 1983 first edition hiking guide ran for 88.9 miles from the same starting point to the east side of the Greenbrier River in Cass, West Virginia.
-One of the major hiking challenges in this section is the lower Glady Fork, where two washouts in 1985 and the earls 2000s, as well as numerous flash floods along the 5.4 mile lower Glady Fork section of the Allegheny Trail can make navigating this section rather difficult and has necessitated the finding of an alternate high water route around the washouts.
+One of the major hiking challenges in this section is the lower Glady Fork, where two washouts in 1985 and the early 2000s, as well as numerous flash floods along the 5.4 mile lower Glady Fork section of the Allegheny Trail can make navigating this section rather difficult and has necessitated the finding of an alternate high water route around the washouts.
 This route is not always necessary but is always available for high water conditions, which are usually in late fall to early summer.